ubc-library-rc/IntroR/content/Concepts.md

 ### Practice 1

-Compare the magnitude of the following numbers: \* the sum of all integers from 1 to 100, \* 10 to the power of 11, \* 11 to the power of 10.
+Compare the magnitude of the following numbers:
+- a = the sum of all integers from 1 to 100,
+- b = 10 to the power of 11,
+- c = 11 to the power of 10.

 <details>